 When asked about the biggest influences on his musical career, Brian fondly recalls his junior high school music teacher, Meriah Diehl, who sparked a fire in him that changed his life and gave him the tools he needed to become a performer.
-Equally influential was his apprenticeship with his lifelong friend and mentor, Phil Ramone, co-founder of A&R Recording, who threw him headfirst into music engineering and taught him the skills that paved the way for him to become the producer he is today.
+Equally influential was his apprenticeship with his lifelong friend and mentor, Phil Ramone, co-founder of A&R Recording, who threw him headfirst into music engineering and taught him the skills that paved the way for him to become the award-winning producer he is today.

 When he’s not making music, Brian enjoys spending time outdoors, hunting, fishing, and off-roading near his home in Idaho’s central mountains.
 He’s a huge Rush fan and an avid collector of their memorabilia.
 He is also a card-carrying member of the American Legion, Disabled American Veterans (DAV), and Veterans of Foreign Wars (VFW), advocating for veterans’ rights.